MichaelHussey/hybrid_cloud-car-demo/README.md

 ## **Behind the Scenes**

-This is the high-level scaling architecture for the connected car scenario.
-Solace runs native in all the clouds, in this case the IaaS/PaaS combination of
+This is the high-level architecture for the Hybrid-Cloud connected car scenario.
+Solace VMRs running in two different cloud providers are configured as part of a single Multi-Node Routing group.
-Pivotal Cloud Foundry running in Google Cloud Platform.
-The cars connect, they start streaming their sensor data, and the elastic runtime does the work to scale up and down as necessary.
-All of these components support the open protocols we talked about before, and they can be auto configured for HA, DR and the kind of reliability you’d expect for enterprise-grade applications.

 ![](http://dev.solace.com/wp-content/uploads/2017/04/pcf-car-demo-architecture-768x407.png)

-### **Getting Started**
+## **Getting Started**

 ```
 git clone https://github.com/MichaelHussey/hybrid_cloud-car-demo